 If your windows are single-pane, you will probably feel a lot of drafts coming in.
 Single-pane windows are less energy-efficient because they don’t have the same insulating properties as double or triple-pane windows.

-An easy way to tell if you have single-pane windows is to look at them from the outside.
-If you can see only one pane of glass, then that's what you have.
-The best way to improve your home's energy efficiency is to upgrade to at least double-pane windows.
+A simple way to determine if you have single-pane windows is to inspect them from the outside.
+If you can see only one pane of glass, then that’s what you have.
+The best way to improve your home’s energy efficiency is to upgrade to at least double-pane windows.

 5 Ways to Stop Window Drafts & Feel Comfortable in Your Home Again